mialkin/docs/design/transactional-outbox.md

 Transactional inbox guarantees that possible multiple events with the same ID will be processed at most once.

-Column that stores IDs must have `UNIQUE` constraint.
+Column that stores ID must have `UNIQUE` constraint.